I own a small farm in New Brunswick, Canada. I enjoy crafting, especially sewing and quilting.

 Once you get the height figured out, press the seam to form the bottom edge.
 With your hooks spaced how you like, pin the lines in between to form each pocket.
 Leave enough room for each hook, but not so much that they'll be loose.

-Once all your pins are in - grab a fabric chalk and, one by one, remove the pins and mark each line.
+Once all your pins are in, grab fabric chalk and, one by one, remove the pins and mark each line.
 In the interest of accuracy, I measured the distance between each line to make sure each pocket was getting smaller as the corresponding hook size was getting smaller.
 The small hooks towards the end all have the same size pockets.

 From here, you're going to start embroidering the numbers to the front of the pouch.
 Using a straight edge and your chalk, run a horizontal line where you'd like to do your stitching.
 Free-handing little details like this in a project is something I love to do.
 It may not always look perfect, but it adds that little touch to the finished product.

 Embroider the corresponding hook sizes to the front of your pouch between the lines you just chalked in.

-So now that you're done the embroidery you're going to prep your fabric for sewing.
+So now that you're done with the embroidery, you're going to prep your fabric for sewing.
 Cut any excess material from the sides and lay your piece out flat.
 Bring each edge in about 1/4" and press.
 Sew a seam along the top edge of what will become the pouch.
 Fold over and press another 1/4" on three of the four sides.
 The edge at the top of the pouch only needs to be folded over once.